JamesCarvell/Room-Booking-Webapp/README.md

 * Add alerts for whether booking succeeds, and when a range of dates with an included unavailable date is selected

 ### index.html
-* Take form data from BookingForm and create a new booking
 * Improve the page layout/style
     * Fix carousel indicator overlap with caledar
     * Change carousel to show multiple months for large displays